 - 1. CSs will organize the collection of blood specimens and DNA extraction entirely below the line.
 The CC and SCs will not know about or track the DNA specimens until they are shipped to the SCs.
 The CSs are encouraged to collect all specimens for a family before sending them, but additional family members may be added at a later date if necessary. - 2.
-Typically, a CS will send an aliquot of DNA extracted in a CLIA-certified lab and keep the remainder of the DNA for future procedures, developed by the Biorepository working Group.

-- 3. Samples could be sent either before or after the in-person evaluation of the study proband.
+Typically, a CS will send an aliquot of DNA extracted in a CLIA-certified lab and keep the remainder of the DNA for future procedures, developed by the Biorepository working Group. - 3.
+Samples could be sent either before or after the in-person evaluation of the study proband.
 In either case clinical information and a pedigree (including the relationships of all submitted family members to the proband) should be added to the PhenoTips instance on the Gateway as soon as possible for samples submitted for sequencing.
-This information will be used by the SCs for their analysis.

-- 4. DNA samples submitted for sequencing must be labeled with patient name, date of birth, and the initials "UDN".

-- 5. Other required information for sample submission includes:

-- a.
-Gateway consent form

-- b.
-Gateway sequencing form

-- 1. Lab name, address, CLIA number where DNA Extracted

-- 2. Sequencing core
+This information will be used by the SCs for their analysis. - 4.
+DNA samples submitted for sequencing must be labeled with participant name, date of birth, and the initials "UDN". - a.
+Local identifiers may also be included at the discretion of the CS.
+Local identifiers will appear with participant name on sequencing reports (ex.
+John Doe, UDP123). - 5.
+Other required information for sample submission includes: - a.
+Gateway consent form - b.
+Gateway sequencing form - 1.
+Lab name, address, CLIA number where DNA Extracted - 2.
+Sequencing core

 - 3. Type of sequencing and rationale

 - 4. Test requested (proband only, duo, trio, quad, other)

 - 5. Date DNA extracted

 - 6. Date DNA sent to sequencing core

 - 7. Tracking number

 - 8. Method of extraction

 - 9. DNA quantity

 - 10. DNA quality

 - c.
 Affection status of family members